 Schedule: Select the time frame that you would like your wireless network enabled.

 The schedule may be set to Always.
-Any schedule you create will be available in the drop-down menu.
-Click Add New to create a schedule.
+Any schedule you create will be listed in the drop-down menu.
+Click New Schedule to create a schedule.

 Wireless Network Service Set Identifier (SSID) is the name of your wireless network.
+Create case-sensitive.

-Name: Create a name for your wireless network using up to 32 characters.
+Name: a name for your wireless network using up to 32 characters.
+The SSID is